 Make special foods for Christmas such as cookies, pastries, cakes, puddings, or main dishes that you only make at Christmas.
-Fondue, Raclette originate from France and Switzerland but are favorites to add to Christmas celebrations.
+Fondue and raclette originate from France and Switzerland but are favorites to add to Christmas celebrations.
 Be creative–borrow from the food traditions of other countries.

 #16.
 Special Christmas Dishes

 #17.
 Christmas Cookie Exchange

 A Christmas Cookie Exchange is a fun way to sample different kinds of Christmas cookies, bars, or candy and add new recipes to your repertoire.
 Organize about 10 friends to join in the exchange.
-Decide on how many dozens of cookies, bars, or candies each person needs to bring (all one kind) and how you will divide them up.
+Decide on how many dozen cookies, bars, or candies each person needs to bring (all one kind) and how you will divide them up.
 Include your kids.

 #18.
 Yule Log

 The Yule Log has a long and involved history.
 It started out as a Viking ritual of bringing a tree log into homes or villages; burning it and saving a piece of the log to use as kindling for the next year’s log.
 It symbolized the driving away of evil spirits while bringing good luck for the coming year.

 Thanks to the French, today the yule log is a log-shaped cake called, Buche de Noel.
 It is served after midnight mass on Christmas Eve and is meant to warm both heart and home.

 10 Christmas Traditions Activities